deviceTRUST/Configurations/MultiHop/1-ManagedHops/README.md

 # 1 - Managed Hops
 This configuration can be applied to deviceTRUST Agents in a Multi-Hop scenario where a licensed deviceTRUST Agent is deployed on every hop along the chain.
-It does, thus, cater mainly for Multi-Hop scenarios in the internal networks of deviceTRUST customers.
+It does, thus, cater mainly for Multi-Hop scenarios in the networks of deviceTRUST customers.

 The "managed hops" scenario can be implemented with the deviceTRUST standard components.
 It gives full flexibility of the multi-hop path and the data to be evaluated.

-Contains the configuration as described in [our knowledge base article](https://app.hubspot.com/knowledge/7075732/edit/93463466337)
+Read [our knowledge base article](https://app.hubspot.com/knowledge/7075732/edit/93463466337) for further information.

 ![1 - Managed Hops](../../_assets/images/multi-hop/1-ManagedHops/01_Architecture.png)